tigerfarm/owlc/README.md

     (Key : value)
-    CLIENT_ID : Example, owluser (Your default Client identity attribute, no spaces) CLIENT_PHONE_NUMBER : Example, +12223331234 (Your Twilio phone number)
+    CLIENT_ID : Example, owluser (Your default Client identity attribute, no spaces) CLIENT_PHONE_NUMBER : Example, +12223331234 (Your Twilio phone number) TOKEN_PASSWORD : value to protect someone using your client.

     VOICE_TWIML_APP_SID_CALL_CLIENT : Example: APeb4627655a2a4be5ae1ba962fc9576cf
     (API key code to a Twilio Function URL)